 - The salt distribution authority (yanyunsi 鹽運司), which managed the state’s monopoly on salt, was founded in the year 758, when the Tang emperor, after the rebellion of An Lushan, opened up new sources of tax revenue. ↩

 - That is why they preferred in China, as in other Mongol territories foreigners in their finance system, as in Russia, where the Golden Horde engaged especially Saracens, Jews and Chinese as tax collectors.
 Valentin Gitermann, Geschichte Rußlands, vol. 1, Frankfurt/Main 1965 :98. ↩

 - Henry Yule, Cathay and the Way Thither, vol.1 (The Travels of Friar Odoric), London 1866 :114. ↩

-- He was not the first European traveler in China, but that does not minimize the worth of his report.
-Schopenhauer says that “the finder of a thing is only the one, who recognizes its value, picks it up and preserves it; it is not the one who picks it up and drops it again.
-Therefor Columbus, and not the first castaway, who suffered a shipwreck there, is the discoverer of America.“ Arthur Schopenhauer, Parerga und Paralipomena, vol. 1 (1851) Zurich 1988. ↩
+- He was not the first European traveller in China, but that does not minimise the value of his report.
+Schopenhauer says that “the finder of a thing is only the one who recognises its value, picks it up and preserves it; it is not the one who picks it up and drops it again.
+Therefore Columbus, and not the first castaway, who suffered a shipwreck there, is the discoverer of America.”
+Arthur Schopenhauer, Parerga und Paralipomena, vol. 1 (1851) Zurich 1988. ↩

 - Peter Jackson and David Morgan, eds., The Mission of Friar William of Rubruck: His journey to the court of the Great Khan Möngke, 1253 – 1255, London 1990: 52. ↩